thribhuvanrapolu/Auto-Downloads-Manager/README.md

 This function on_moved checks whether src_path ends with '.crdownload' extension and if yes then move the file to respective Documents/Videos/Music/Photos folder based on file extension.

+YOU CAN SEE ALL THE LOGS(THE FILES MOVED BY THE CODE) IN logfile.log

 ### WARNING:
 whenever you download the file you cant open it from your web browser as the file doesnt exist in download folder location.